Research Interests and Publications

 Her lab's immediate research plans involve investigations of how brain development and behavior reflect adaptations or strategies children use to be successful in their daily lives.
 This research addresses how the demands of a child's social environment affect the development of cognitive and behavioral strategies, which are subsequently applied in educational contexts.
 Current projects involve investigations of the a) impact of digital technology use on neurocognitive development, b) adaptive use of mentalizing, c) impact of social stress on social cognitive development, d) development of internalized models of social agents.

-Dr. Mills is not accepting new graduate students for Fall 2020.
+Dr. Mills will be accepting new doctoral students for Fall 2021.

 Tamnes CK, Herting MM, Goddings AL, Meuwese R, Bartsch H, Blakemore S-J, Dahl RE, Güroğlu B, Raznahan A, Sowell ER, Crone EA, & Mills KL (2017).
 Development of the cerebral cortex across adolescence: A multisample study of interrelated longitudinal changes in cortical volume, surface area and thickness.
 Journal of Neuroscience, 37(12), 3402-3412.